chrismansfield/SortExpression/README.md

 The sort expression utility extends the Linq OrderBy methods to accept a SQL-formatted string as an argument.
 This is useful when connecting certain ASP.NET controls to an underlying Linq-based data source like an Entity Framework model.

-In its simplest form the sytax is as follows:
+In its simplest form the syntax is as follows:

 ```
 db.MyTable.OrderBy("FirstName DESC");